5 Reasons Why You Must Log Your Workouts

 Yes, working out too much can be bad thing!

 When you overtrain, you risk weakening your immune system.
-You’ll get sick more, won’t make as much progress, and pretty much just feel like shit.
+You’ll get sick more, won’t make as much progress, and can start to feel overly fatigued.

 You can overtrain by working out too many times per week.